-MUAP2261, 2262 Applied Music - Guitar
+MUAP 2261, 2262 Applied Music - Guitar (2 credits each)

 These courses provide on hour of individual instruction a week in guitar.
 The student must have the approval of the department chair-person.
 (1 lecture and 4 laboratory practice hours per week).